lorenzoromani1983/wayback-keyword-search/README.md

 > python3 download.py > specify your domain like: nytimes.com (no quotes!)

-When the downlaod is finished, a directory named as the domain will be saved in the local path.
+When the download is finished, a directory named as the domain will be saved in the local path.

 So you can search for keyword matches within each file in the local dir using the "search.py" file: